Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_01-HelloController/egr455_Lab_01.md

 <summary>To Hide Details</summary>
 Again, like an Industrial Controller Module, the different Input and Output that goes to the processor have a separate connection for easy and secure points of connection.
-Thess are in located in the red boxes of
+These are in located in the red boxes of
 <strong> Figure 9.</strong> The only I/O pins for the PSoC 5LP not on these screw terminal blocks
 are the ones going to the LCD screen.
 </details>